2 Rules You Need to Know When Buying a Car In Cash

 If you’re a long-time YNABer, you already know how to do this, but for those of you who are thinking, “How in the world would I ever be able to buy a car with cash?”—this one’s for you!

-A Car Payment Is Not Inevitable
+Paying Cash: A Car Loan Is Not Inevitable

 It may be all you’ve ever known.
 It may be all that was modeled to you.
 But you don’t have to have a car payment.

-Save With Intention
+Save With Intention and Get the Best Price

 There are two primary strategies that can help you get into a place where you could buy a car with cash.
+You'll just need to be intentional about your car shopping plan to avoid paying monthly loan payments.

-New To You Doesn’t Have To Be New
+Get the Best Deal With a Used Car: New To You Doesn’t Have To Be New

 Get Ahead Of Depreciation